JeppeKlitgaard/ObsidianTweaks/README.md

 is really messy to implement.
 ### Better Toggles

-The default toggles in Obsidian can be quite wonky and do not always work well.
+The default toggles in Obsidian can be a bit wonky at times and do not always work well.
 The toggles implemented here should always return to the same state when toggled twice.